femboyfin/dbdideas/survivor_perks.md

   - Makes it easier to use the perk last second if you realize you just barely aren't going to get a Med-Kit heal off in time.
 - Heals to full health regardless of deep wound state
   - Slight buff, simplifying the perk.
-- Removed intiial Obsession chance reduction
+- Removed initial Obsession chance reduction
   - Simplifies the perk.